 Insulation that loses R-value due to moisture, allows air passage, neither prevents condensation nor repels the summer heat is obviously NOT the best the insulation for your home.

-Traditional insulation types such as fiberglass and cellulose lose R-value when exposed to humidity - There is always humidity in a house.
+Traditional insulation types such as fiberglass and cellulose lose R-value when exposed to humidity - We REPEAT - There is always humidity in a house.
 They do not prevent radiant heat gain.
 They also do not prevent air passage.

 Prodex Total Plus = Insulation + Radiant Barrier + Vapor Barrier + Air Barrier - All in One Product!
-Given those facts, we submit it's the best insulation for a home.
-It definitely needs to be part of a complete insulation system.
+Given those facts, we submit it's the best insulation for a house.
+It definitely needs to be part of a complete house insulation system.

 What is the cheapest way to insulate an old house?

 An old house needs insulation to prevent heat loss.
 It especially needs a good seal from air.
 It requires protection from moisture and radiant heat gain.
-The cheapest way to insulate a home is to acquire one product that meets all your needs.
-Prodex Total is uniquely qualified to addresses all these demands.
+The cheapest way to insulate a home is to acquire ONE product that does everything.
+Prodex Total is uniquely qualified to address heat, cold, condensation and air.

 Our delivered price is better than any insulation that matches our specifications.
 If you feel we're mistaken, please email sales@Insulation4Less.con the web address of where you feel you've found a better deal.